 With the alternative medicine industry as popular as ever, it should come as no surprise that some product claims are more than dubious, if not flat out untrue.

 Popular even in Cleopatra’s time, the belief in magnetic bracelets as a cure-all continues to be a hotly debated topic.
 Scientists, businesspeople, and people seeking relief from pain and disease all have their own opinions.

-Magnetic therapy enjoyed resurgence in the 1970s with Albert Roy Davis, Ph.D., who studied the different effects that positive and negative charges have on human biology.
+Magnetic therapy enjoyed a resurgence in the 1970s with Albert Roy Davis, PhD, who studied the different effects that positive and negative charges have on human biology.
 Davis claimed that magnetic energy could kill malignant cells, relieve arthritis pain, and even treat infertility.

-Most magnets marketed for pain relief are made from either pure metal — like iron and copper — or are alloys, which are mixtures of metals or of metals with nonmetals.
-They come in strengths between 300-5,000 gauss, which is nowhere near as strong as the magnetic force of magnets you find in things like MRI machines.
+Most magnets marketed for pain relief are made from either pure metal — like iron or copper — or alloys (mixtures of metals or of metals with nonmetals).
+They come in strengths between 300 and 5,000 gauss, which is nowhere near as strong as the magnetic force of magnets you find in things like MRI machines.

 While they’re generally safe, the NCCIH warns that magnetic devices can be dangerous for certain people.
 They caution against using them if you also use a pacemaker or insulin pump, as they might cause interference.

 Despite the popularity of magnetic bracelets, science has largely disproven the effectiveness of such magnets in treating chronic pain, inflammation, disease, and general health deficiencies.

 Don’t use magnets as a replacement for proper medical attention, and avoid them if you have a pacemaker or use an insulin pump.